Niko21122323/Niko21122323/README.md

 **`Junior Full-Stack Developer`**

-👋 Hey there!
-I'm Nikola, a passionate full stack developer with over a year of experience in crafting delightful web applications.
-As a frontend enthusiast, I thrive on bringing designs to life using HTML, CSS, and SASS.
-Working with CSS is my creative outlet, allowing me to sculpt stunning and responsive user interfaces.
-I particularly enjoy leveraging the power of SASS to streamline my workflow and create maintainable stylesheets.

-In addition to CSS wizardry, I'm well-versed in JavaScript and specialize in building dynamic web experiences using the React framework.
-The combination of React and CSS enables me to create intuitive and interactive user interfaces that captivate audiences.

-On the backend side, I excel in Node.js, empowering me to develop robust and scalable server-side applications.
-MongoDB serves as my go-to database solution, ensuring efficient data handling for seamless user experiences.

-If you share the same passion for frontend development or are interested in collaborating on exciting projects, feel free to explore my repositories and reach out.
-Let's create exceptional web experiences together! 🚀
+👋 Hey, I'm Nikola, a frontend-loving full stack developer with over a year of experience.
+I specialize in HTML, CSS, SASS, and React for frontend development, where I truly enjoy crafting engaging user interfaces.
+On the backend, I excel in Node.js and MongoDB, enabling me to build robust server-side applications.
+With a keen eye for design and a passion for CSS, I take pleasure in creating visually appealing and responsive websites.
+React is my framework of choice for building dynamic and interactive web experiences.
+Let's collaborate and bring outstanding web projects to life!